ajupatatero/neurasim/readme.md

 ## 2. Launching test cases with trained networks

+Plase note that the shown cases are developed to be launched in GPU cards, thus make sure that a GPU card is available in your computer or supercomputer.
 The networks used on this work are included in the git repository in the ```trained_networks/``` folder.
 Following the paper's notation, the networks with  the short term loss (STL), partially frozen long term loss (PF-LTL) and full long term loss (F-LTL) for several look ahead iterations (LAI) are:

 Training Strategy |   LAI  | Network name
 ----------------- | ------ | ------------